Home Appreciation Calculator

 Home Appreciation Calculator FAQ

-Home appreciation is the rate at which a property increases in value over time.
-Mathematically it is the same as all other forms of appreciation, where the future value of an asset changes, based on the interest rate.
+Home appreciation rate is the rate at which a property increases or decreases in value over time.
+Mathematically, home appreciation rate it is the same as all other forms of appreciation, where the final value of an asset changes, based on the interest rate.

 Ultimately, home appreciation is simply the rate at which your home value increases or decreases over time.
 It is a fluctuating interest rate which can help you determine what your home price is likely to be in the future, be it over a short term or long-term horizon.
 When taking a long-term perspective, the average property value in the US tends to increase in value over time, despite inevitable downturns that may occur during certain decades.